ZEUS RISING: A MEMOIR

 Zeus is living anonymously in the hills of Los Angeles when he gets an unexpected marriage proposal, which triggers a mid-life crisis.
 He fights to find renewed purpose and even considers coming out of the shadows and reclaiming his power.
 Things get much worse when an ancient, vengeful force closes in on him and his loved ones.

 Living forever has many problems, like losing everyone you love and carrying around baggage from thousands of lifetimes.
 In his memoir, Zeus also recounts memories of the Big Bang, the development of humankind, the Battle of Marathon, and the rise of America—he’s seen it all.
 And, he’s met everyone from Socrates to Jesus to Washington.

-Zeus has evolved and he has great empathy for our plight—life and certain death—and our fight to be free.
+Zeus has evolved and has great empathy for our plight—life and death—and our fight to be free.

-Review & buy from my publisher at the link below!
+Buy now from my publisher at the link below.

 Writer.
 Director.
 Storyteller.

 I've written, produced, and directed creative work my entire professional life, which includes extensive commercial work for great brands like Boeing, GE, L3Harris, and SureFire, among others.
 And this also includes more personal work including a feature film and a dozen screenplays.